Glitch Mode (song): Composition

 "Glitch Mode" was written by NCT Dream's member Mark and Yoo Jae-eun and was composed by Sam SZND alongside Benjamin 55 and Alony 55, who also worked on the arrangement.
 It is a hip hop dance song featuring a rock guitar interlude that contrasts an introductory narration with a "dynamic" 808 bass and chanting chorus.
 The song's lyrics express how someone freezes "as if buffering" when they see someone they like.
 The accompanying choreography includes a "buffering" move that embodies the song's theme.

 Commercial performance

 In South Korea, "Glitch Mode" debuted at number two on the Gaon Digital Chart for the issue dated March 27–April 2, 2022.
-The song also debuted atop the component Download Chart and BGM Chart.
-It also debuted at number 31 on the component Streaming Chart.
 The song peaked at number 52 on the Billboard's K-pop Hot 100 chart for the issue dated April 16, 2022.
 In Japan, "Glitch Mode" debuted at number 35 on the Billboard Japan Hot 100 chart for the issue dated April 9, 2022, becoming NCT Dream's highest ranking song on the chart to date.
 In the United States, "Glitch Mode" debuted at number 126 on the Billboard Global Excl.
 US for the issue dated April 9, 2022.